 Many of science’s most influential images are from astronomy.
 Pictures of distant nebulae, spiral galaxies and icy planets have become iconic: some even visible in mainstream culture.

 In recent years, photos of the cosmos have fallen down from the night sky to grace everything from postcards to umbrellas to dresses.

 These photos capture the public’s imagination unlike any other, and it’s not all due to the subject matter.

+For more tips and tricks, read our guide on how to photograph the stars.
 These images seem to be snapshots of the Universe frozen in time, but in reality their creation is much more complex.